 Cannabidiol, or CBD, is the active compound found in hemp-derived CBD oil.
 Does regular CBD oil use cause a CBD tolerance buildup?
+Or to put it another way, does the use of CBD become less effective?
 Building up a tolerance means that over time, with regular use, you require more and more of something to get the same effect.
-There is also something called reverse tolerance in which lower doses are required over time to produce the same effects.
+There is also something called reverse tolerance in which lower servings are required over time to produce the same effects.

 A good example of tolerance buildup would be alcohol.
 The first time someone drinks alcohol, just a little might intoxicate them.
 But if they drink alcohol on a regular basis, it takes more of it to cause the same effect.

 Does this happen with CBD?
-Will someone who takes CBD oil to help them sleep or reduce anxiety need more CBD oil to get the same effect as time goes on?
+Will someone who takes CBD oil to support sleep or promote calmness need more CBD oil to get the same effect as time goes on?
 In order to answer this question, let’s take a look at how CBD works and its most common effects.